-All alleged violations of academic dishonesty involving a graduate student engaged in any phase of the preliminary or comprehensive examination, thesis, or dissertation are treated as egregious and are resolved through the Academic Honor Policy Hearing process, in which the major professor will serve as the "instructor" under the hearing procedures.
-The Vice President for Faculty Development and Advancement, the student's academic dean, (as well as the Vice President for Research in cases involving grant-funded research), and the Dean of the Graduate School or designee, should be informed as soon as possible of all such allegations.
+All alleged violations of academic dishonesty involving a graduate student engaged in any phase of the preliminary or comprehensive examination, thesis, or dissertation are will be treated as egregious and a r e will be resolved through the Academic Honor Policy Hearing Step 2 process, in which the major professor will serve as the "instructor" under the hearing procedures.
+The Vice President for Faculty Development and Advancement, the student's academic dean, (as well as the Vice President for Research in cases involving grantfunded research), and the Dean of the Graduate School or designee, should be informed as soon as possible of all such allegations.
 The decision regarding whether to submit a hearing referral will be made by a committee consisting of the department chair and two faculty members appointed by the academic dean, one of whom should be the student's committee member serving as the University (outside) representative if one has been identified, excluding the major professor.
 In rendering its charging decision, this committee should review all available information and consult with the major professor and the academic dean.